ramirog89/canoe-assestment/docs/README.md

 ### How will your application work as the data set grows increasingly larger?

-Given the application handles pagination will work effectively and consistent.
-Also payloads are small and reduced to each purpose.
+Given `GET /fund` endpoint is paginated will work effectively and consistent.
+Thing is when there are 100 > Managers, FE should paginate Managers dropdown.
+Payloads are small so that's not an issue.

 ### How will your application work as the # of concurrent users grows increasingly larger?